tedneward/Research/content/reading/business/platform-revolutions.md

 In the world of network effects, ecosystems of users are the new source of competitive advantage/market dominance.

+# 3. Architecture
-# 3. Architecture: Principles for Designing a Successful Platform
+*Principles for Designing a Successful Platform*

 A platform connects producers w/consumers and allows them to exchange value, one of 3 things:

 * Information